nicorithner/monster_shop_final/TASKS.md

 #### Read

 - [] Merchant can access discount show page through link in dashboard
-- [] Merchant has a discount show page in his shop.
+- [x] Merchant has a discount index page in his shop.
 Show action/view
-  - [] Can see a list of existing discounts for the shop.
+  - [x] Can see a list of existing discounts for the shop.
-    - [] Discount 'Name'
+    - [x] Discount 'Name'
-    - [] Discount 'discount_percentage'
+    - [x] Discount 'discount_percentage'
-    - [] Discount 'minimum_quantity'
+    - [x] Discount 'minimum_quantity'

 ### Story 3